alem-platform/sprint-js/story01/sum-saviour/README.md

 # The Sum Savior

-You’ve been tasked with a simple yet powerful mission: to add two numbers, but with a twist.
+You’ve been tasked with a simple yet powerful problem: to add two numbers, but with a twist.
 Create a function called `sumSavior` that accepts two numbers.
-If only one number is provided, the second number defaults to 20
+If only one number is provided, the second number defaults to 20.

 ### Example: